I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_extendedformat.md

 `VideoTransferFunction`

 Specifies the conversion function from R'G'B' to RGB.
 The 5 bits are defined by the <a href="..\dxva\ne-dxva-_dxva_videotransferfunction.md">DXVA_VideoTransferFunction</a> enumeration type.

-`VideoTransferMatrix`

-Specifies the conversion matrix from Y'Cb'Cr' to (studio) R'G'B'.
-The 3 bits are defined by one of the enumerators in the <a href="..\dxva\ne-dxva-_dxva_videotransfermatrix.md">DXVA_VideoTransferMatrix</a> enumeration type.

 ## Requirements